 45-50 minutes – Discussion questions

 Each person should be invited to share something or ask a question, if he/she chooses, regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
-Some of the questions below will invite a personal sharing, other questions will invite you to share with others what you read in Chapter Six.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+Your insights might assist someone else in their understanding of the topics.
+Your question might very well be the same question someone else has.
+Some of the questions below will invite a personal sharing; other questions will invite you to share with others what you read in Chapter Six.
+The goal is to share personally and to also make sure that the faith of our Church is clearly expressed and understood by all.

 - The Holy Spirit is “consubstantial” with the Father and the Son.
 Discuss this and express your understanding of what this very deep and philosophical word means.

 - Discuss the Scripture used in the opening reflection from Acts 2.
 This describes Pentecost.
 Discuss the difference in the apostles before and after the coming of the Holy Spirit.

 - The Holy Spirit is present to us in various ways.
 Here are the ways in which the Catechism identifies the presence of the Holy Spirit.
 Discuss each way, one at a time.
 Go slowly and make sure that everyone has a clear understanding of each way the Holy Spirit is present in the Church:

 - in the Tradition, to which the Church Fathers are always timely witnesses;

 - in the Church’s Magisterium, which he assists;